OxHainan/cloak-docs/docs/source/deploy-cloak-smart-contract/deploy.rst

 Install
 ************************
-To deploy the private contract, send policy to cloak-tee and execute MPT int it, cloak-client is a good tool that implements web3 provider.
+To deploy the private contract, send policy to cloak-tee and execute MPT in it, cloak-client is a good tool that implements web3 provider.

 Install cloak-client: